There is a debate ongoing between the two most popular islands in Belize; Ambergris Caye and Caye Caulker.

 At the end of the day, this is still just my opinion.
 Carly might prefer Ambergris Caye to Caye Caulker, you might prefer Ambergris Caye to Caye Caulker.
 We are all different; we all have different preferences and wants out of a trip.
 This is the reason that Carly and I started a travel agency that creates completely custom vacations.
 No pre-packaged, non-negotiable itineraries because no two people, groups or trips should be the same.

-Contact us to plan your Belize vacation.
+Contact us to plan your one-of-a-kind Belize vacation.

 Note: Belize has roughly 240 miles/400km of coastline.
 There are more than 200 islands (or cayes) in Belize, many are uninhabited mangrove islets, about 20 are large enough for cabanas and overnight stays.
 After Ambergris Caye and Caye Caulker, I was fortunate enough to sail to another four islands.
 There are many, many more islands to explore.